 Cataract surgery is performed as a Day Case operation and is the most common surgical procedure performed in the world.
 In the UK 380,000 procedures are performed a year.
 The procedure is performed through microincisions (1.8mm at Centre for Sight) and all patients are treated using the Victus Femtosecond Laser – no compromise !

 The use of a laser in cataract surgery takes safety and precision of surgery to a completely new level.
 Victus Laser Cataract performs absolutely perfect, repeatable and reliable surgery with accuracy to 1/1000th of a millimeter.
 With this level of perfection, cataract/lens surgery has become even safer and more predictable.
 Combined with high performance implants, those with cataracts can look forward to elimination of glasses altogether!*

-Natural Lens Replacement also known as Refractive Lens Exchange and branded by some as Clarivu™ or NuVu is a process where the natural lens of the eye is replaced with a high performance lens implant to correct vision.
+Natural Lens Replacement also known as Laser Lens Replacement and branded by some as Clarivu™ or NuVu is a process where the natural lens of the eye is replaced with a high performance lens implant to correct vision.
 Use of these lenses such as the Trifocal lens, provides patients with spectacle independence*.